RobotZwrrl/RobotButterfly/readme.md

 # Robot Butterfly

-[Robot Butterfly](http://robotzwrrl.xyz/robot-butterfly/) is a companion robot to appreciate the elegance of nature with, while observing all the details — no matter how tiny or inconspicuous!
+[Robot Butterfly](http://robotzwrrl.xyz/robot-butterfly/) invites you to experience nature's elegance alongside it, while interacting with the surrounding wilderness!
+Available now as a kit to build yourself.

 For more information, check out: [robotzwrrl.xyz/robot-butterfly](http://robotzwrrl.xyz/robot-butterfly/).
 As well, see the [instructions](https://robotzwrrl.xyz/robot-butterfly/instructions/chapter01.php) to build your own!

-Robot Butterfly's design files are released as open source hardware, provided under these unique terms: If you replicate it, please take a photo of it in nature and email it to me with the city and its nickname!
+Robot Butterfly's design files are released as open source hardware, provided under these unique terms: If you replicate it, please take a photo of it in nature and email it to me with the city and its nickname! ☺️

 ![Robot Butterfly](https://github.com/RobotGrrl/RobotButterfly/blob/main/robot_butterfly.jpg?raw=true)